-There is no doubt that the best accommodation at the Pushkar Fair are the traditionally styled camps wrapped in modern luxury, which can be availed via The Sky Waltz Camp.
+There is no doubt that the best accommodation at the Pushkar Festival are the traditionally styled camps wrapped in modern luxury, which can be availed via The Sky Waltz Camp.

 From deluxe non-AC camps to luxury AC camps, a stay here will cost around INR 10,000 and INR 13,000 respectively.
 Apart from accommodation, the package includes all the meals at the camp, local transfers to the Pushkar Mela ground, VIP seats for the evening concerts, and more.

 Apart from Sky Waltz, Camp Bliss also offers luxury tents near the fair in a peaceful gooseberry orchard and offer a magical experience with camps priced around INR 29,500.

 Suggested Read:7 Places To Visit In Neemrana That Offer An Offbeat Yet A Classic Experience

 Planning your holiday in Rajasthan but confused about what to do?
 These Rajasthan travel stories help you find your best trip ever!

 How to Reach Pushkar Fair